 Orthopaedic Surgery Research

-Zhongyu Li, MD, PhD, Associate Professor with a subspecialty in hand surgery, received a $2.2 million four year grant from the Department of Defense to evaluate the use of a bioengineered keratin hydrogel to serve as a filler for nerve conduits used in peripheral nerve repair.
+Zhongyu Li, MD, PhD, Associate Professor with a subspecialty in hand surgery has received a $2.2 million grant from the Department of Defense to evaluate the use of a bioengineered keratin hydrogel to serve as a filler for nerve conduits used in peripheral nerve repair.
+Dr. Li has also received DOD funding in collaboration with Thomas L. Smith, PhD to study repair of large nerve gaps.

-Our department is participating as a CORE center for the Major Extremity Trauma Research Consortium (METRC), a multicenter consortium established with support from the Department of Defense to develop a network of clinical study sites to perform clinical outcome studies to provide treatment guidelines for managing high energy orthopaedic trauma in wounded warriors and civilians.
+Our orthopaedic trauma faculty members are participating in the Major Extremity Trauma Research Consortium (METRC), a multicenter consortium established with support from the Department of Defense to develop a network of clinical study sites to perform clinical outcome studies to provide treatment guidelines for managing high energy orthopaedic trauma in wounded warriors and civilians.
+Our department is one of 24 core centers and is number four in enrollment of patients into the various METRC studies.

 Please navigate through our website to learn more about our departmental research initiatives.